curveball/problem/README.md

 middlewares you add to the server.
 Only exceptions from midddlewares that come after the problem middleware can be caught.

+### Throwing errors

+You can throw the following kinds of errors.

+* Standard errors.
+These errors will be anonimized and logged to the console. a http 500 error gets emitted. (unless debug mode is on).
+* Errors with a `httpStatus` property.
+Any error that's thrown that has a `httpStatus` property will automatically use that http status.
+The error message will be used as a title.
+* An error from the [http-errors][3] package.

 ### Debug mode

 By default the middleware will emit a detailed error for any exception that